LineChan/lem_in/README.md

 #  Bonuses

 - [ ] Call and caller graphs of the project
-- [x] Chose of the number of shortest path that can be found
+- [x] Chose of the number of shortest paths that can be found
 - [x] Interactive visualization

 [work in progress] : a short presentation of the visual